ptelad/freespace/README.md

 # freespace README #
-A library that tells you how much free space you have on all platform.
+A library that tells you how much free disk space you have.
+* Works on all platform.
-No dependencies and no native libraries.
+* No dependencies and no native libraries.

 ## How do I get set up?